miklevin/MikeLev.in/_posts/2023-05-29-pi-ai-loves-mel-brooks-and-vaudeville-humor.md

 And anything about the perspective that ***must*** exist is impossible to know.
-As far as we can tell, everything from the tragic Hugh Everett's multi-worlds theory (the multiverse) to superdeterminisin (the YouTuber Sabine Hossenfelderverse).
+As far as we can tell, everything from the tragic Hugh Everett's multi-worlds theory (the multiverse) to superdeterminism (the Sabine Hossenfelderverse).
 It's all non-falsifiable and they don't know any better than anyone else.
 Prove me wrong.
 I mean the last round of Nobel Prizes in Physics took a pretty good crack at proving non-locality through variations of the Bell's Inequality experiment.
 But still, could be superdeterminism.
 So they don't know either.

 So unless you're actually smarter than Einstein and Feynman who admitted they didn't know... or unless you have more hubris than Hawking and Dawkins who